ELELAB/ALL_markers/TARGET_pca/bone_marrow_primary_pca_comp/gene_contributions_pca/README.txt

 6) voom transformed
 7) batch correction for year of diagnosis variable

-This directory contains script and resulting output of sample information needed to perform MDS analysis.
+This directory contains scripts for performing these analyses.

 * REQUIREMENTS *